vboyev-MSFT/defender-docs/defender-endpoint/linux-install-with-ansible.md

 - Create the Ansible install and uninstall YAML files.

-    - For apt-based distributions use the following YAML file:
+    - For apt-based distributions, use the following YAML file:

         ```bash
         cat install_mdatp.yml